uds-lsv/mphasis/README.md

 - annotator: id of annotator.
 - all others: please refer to the annotation protocol for a full explanation of all variables.

+Many modules allow several iterations over a sample.
+In this case, the columns have added numberings to show which iteration is currently annotated.
+For example, c_ne allows the annotation of several negatively evaluated actors over several iterations.
+We therefore see columns such as c_ne_1_0 to c_ne_1_5, which are all annotations of question c_ne_1, but for 6 different negatively evaluated actors.
+The following c_ne_2_x is then the follow-up annotation to c_ne_1_x, and so forth.
+Please see the annotation protocol for more.

 # Model Outputs
 Each model output file contains one test instance per line.
 For each test instance, we give the model outputs over 10 randomly seeded runs, which are space separated.